 Enter the email address you signed up with and we'll email you a link to reset your password.

-Recent Reviews in Santa Fe
+Recent Reviews of Shared Office Space in Santa Fe

 From Pueblo Indians to Spanish soldiers and Franciscan missionaries, Santa Fe was first claimed the "Kingdom of New Mexico" by conquistador Don Francisco Vasques de Coronado in 1540.
 The capital of New Mexico, it is renowned as a creative hotbed and for its Pueblo-style architecture.
 There are quaint crooked streets leading out from its traditional plaza sitting in the heart of the city.
 Sitting on the southwestern slopes of the Sangre de Cristo Mountains that wear a snow-capped crown, Santa Fe is on a tributary of the Rio Grande at an elevation of 7000 ft above sea level.
 Its culture is a woven blanket of Native American, Spanish/Mexican and Anglo-American influences.
 Often referred to as the "City Different" in the "Land of Enchantment" as the State is known.